Siege of Daman (1581): The siege

 garrisons such as Bassein or Chaul and to Goa asking for reinforcements.

-Caliche led the vanguard of the Mughal army with 1000 horsemen in the invasion of Portuguese territory, and he burned numerous villages while Qutub ud-Din Khan set up camp in the vicinity of the city.Melo was kept up to date of Mughal movements through spies or scouts which he continuously kept afield, while fortifying the city.
+Caliche led the vanguard of the Mughal army with 1000 horsemen in the invasion of Portuguese territory, and he burned numerous villages while Qutub ud-Din Khan set up camp in the vicinity of the city.
+Melo was kept up to date of Mughal movements through spies or scouts which he continuously kept afield, while fortifying the city.

 From Goa the viceroy Dom Francisco de Mascarenhas dispatched reinforcements to Daman.
 Within a short time, such a large number of volunteer soldiers and fidalgos disembarked at Daman to reinforce it that the Mughal commander was dissuaded from attacking the city and limited operations to pillaging what he could from the countryside.
 The Portuguese captain of the fort of Danu with 50 men skirmished with the Mughals, and captured a banner.

 The Mughals eventually assembled their army south of Daman in a crescent formation, and a number of Portuguese troops positioned themselves in the outskirts of the city, while a detachment of Portuguese horsemen under the command of Fernão de Miranda rode further afield close to the Mughals.
 The Mughal officer Calicham rode up to Daman challenging Miranda for a single duel; Miranda pierced him with a spear, wounding him, and after this he withdrew to his ranks.

 The Portuguese proceeded to skirmish with the Mughals in the field.
-From the opposite banks of the Damanganga river, the Mughals bombarded Daman with some pieces, doing little damage.
-As the Portuguese hesitated in commiting fully and the Mughal commander did not wish to try and directly assault Daman, the Mughals eventually withdrew their forces.
+From the opposite banks of the Daman Ganga River, the Mughals bombarded Daman with some pieces, doing little damage.
+As the Portuguese hesitated in committing fully and the Mughal commander did not wish to try and directly assault Daman, the Mughals eventually withdrew their forces.
 The siege lasted six months.